Qiu Jin

 Qiu Jin (秋瑾 (Qiū Jǐn, Ch'iu Chin); 8 November 1875 – 15 July 1907) was a Chinese revolutionary, feminist, and writer.
 Qiu was executed after a failed uprising against the Qing dynasty and is considered a national heroine in China and a martyr of republicanism and feminism.

 Born into a wealthy family in Fuzhou, Qiu Jin spent her childhood in Zhejiang, where she received an education, uncommon for women at the time.
-In the early 1900s, as part of the Qing government’s efforts to modernize and catch up with Western influences, she was sent to study in Japan.
+In the early 1900s, she left her husband and children to study in Japan.
 After returning to China, Qiu Jin became actively involved in revolutionary activities.